scrapy-plugins/scrapy-splash/README.rst

   SplashMiddleware won't change the response to a custom scrapy.Response subclass.
 By default for Splash requests one of SplashResponse, SplashTextResponse or SplashJsonResponse is passed to the callback.

+* ``meta['splash']['magic_response']`` - when set to True and a JSON response is received from Splash, several attributes of the response (headers, body, url, status code) are filled using data returned in JSON:

+  * response.headers are filled from 'headers' and 'cookies' keys;
+  * response.url is set to the value of 'url' key;
+  * response.body is set to the value of 'html' key, or to base64-decoded value of 'body' key;
+  * response.status is set to the value of 'http_status' key.

 Responses
 ---------